Manage Vault Data Retention Settings

 Actions that do NOT trigger an update:

-- Viewing a project without making changes
+- Viewing a vault without making changes

 - Providing feedback (thumbs up/down) in threads or Review cells